kamermanpr/ADVANCE-pain-variability/README.md

 ## Reproducibility

-For reproducibility we have built a Docker image with the environment used to run the scripts:
+For reproducibility we have built a docker image with the environment used to run the scripts:
 [kamermanpr/docker-pain-variability](https://hub.docker.com/repository/docker/kamermanpr/docker-pain-variability)

 ### Using Docker to run the scripts

-You need to have Docker installed on your computer.
-To do so, go to [docker.com](https://www.docker.com/community-edition#/download) and follow the instructions for downloading and installing Docker for your operating system.
+You need to have docker installed on your computer.
+To do so, go to [docker.com](https://www.docker.com/community-edition#/download) and follow the instructions for downloading and installing docker for your operating system.
 Once Docker has been installed, follow the steps below, noting that Docker commands are entered in a terminal window (Linux and OSX/macOS) or command prompt window (Windows).

 #### Download the latest image